IlluminusLimited/pgdice/README.md

 PgDice.partition_helper.undo_partitioning!(table_name: 'comments')
 ```

-In many cases with `partition_helper` and `partition_manager` there are versions of the methods that will
+In `partition_helper` there are versions of the methods that will throw exceptions (ending in `!`) and others
-throw exceptions (ending in `!`) and others that will return a truthy value or `false` if there is a failure.
+that will return a truthy value or `false` if there is a failure.

 ## Development